Who is Jennifer Clare?

 What are your super-powers?

 I’d like to be able to fly.
-But since I haven’t figured that out yet, my super-powers are that I can reframe any situation, get to the heart of matters, and always look on the bright side of life.
+But since I haven’t figured that out yet, my super-powers are that I can reframe any situation to put a positive spin on it, laser in to the heart of matters, and always look on the bright side of life.

 Of course!
 I’m human.
-I can’t say no to cheese, pick my cuticles, and sometimes I snort when I laugh.
+I love cheese and popcorn, pick my cuticles, and sometimes I snort when I laugh 🙂